Hydrogen basics

 Use of hydrogen

-Hydrogen is currently used in industrial processes, as rocket fuel, and in fuel cells for electricity generation and powering vehicles.
-The National Aeronautics and Space Administration (NASA) has used hydrogen since the 1950s for space exploration.
-Operators of several natural gas-fired power plants are exploring the use of hydrogen to supplement or replace natural gas.
-Hydrogen has the potential for effectively storing energy for electricity generation.
+Hydrogen is used in industrial processes, as a rocket fuel, and in fuel cells for electricity generation and powering vehicles.
+Operators of several natural gas-fired power plants are exploring hydrogen as a supplement or replacement for natural gas.
+Hydrogen has the potential to indirectly store energy for electric power generation.

 Hydrogen is used in industrial processes

-Nearly all of the hydrogen consumed in the United States is used by industry for refining petroleum, treating metals, producing fertilizer and other chemicals, and processing foods.
+Nearly all hydrogen consumed in the United States is used by the industrial sector for refining petroleum, treating metals, producing fertilizer and other chemicals, and processing foods.
 U.S. petroleum refineries use hydrogen to lower the sulfur content of fuels.
 Biofuel producers also use hydrogen to produce hydrotreated vegetable oil (HVO) for use as renewable diesel.

 Hydrogen fuel cells produce electricity